We know you’re busy and that sometimes it can hard to mesh your hectic lifestyle with healthy eating.

-- Heat coconut oil in pan on low and place batter in pan in whatever shape you like
+- Heat oil in pan on low and place batter in pan in whatever shape you like.

-- Cook until the pancakes are browned to your liking
+- Cook until pancakes are browned to your liking.

 - Add toppings and enjoy!

-- Spinach – as much as looks good, typically a couple small handfuls
+- Spinach (as much as looks good - typically a couple of small handfuls)

 - Cooking oil of your choice

-- Take a cheese grater and grate the sweet potatoes down
+- Take a cheese grater and grate the sweet potatoes into a bowl.

-- Add seasonings to the grated sweet potatoes in a bowl and mix
+- Add spices to the grated sweet potatoes.
+Mix.

 Whatever you do, make sure you let us know what works for you.
-We love hearing which foods and recipes you’re eating, and hearing that more people are discovering that paleo can both feel and taste great!
+We love hearing which foods and recipes you’re eating.
+We love hearing that more people are discovering that paleo can both feel and taste great!